 Lastly, your provider takes an ultrasound of your legs.
 An ultrasound uses soundwaves to produce images of your veins.
 Your provider uses this information to guide treatment.

 The team at Goldman Vein Institute performs sclerotherapy on-site as an outpatient procedure.
-On the day of your appointment, you lie down on your back and elevate your legs.
-Your provider cleans your legs with an antiseptic alcohol solution.
+On the day of your appointment, you lie down on your back and your provider will clean your legs with an antiseptic alcohol solution.
 Then, they inject a solution into the vein (or veins) being treated.

-The solution irritates the lining of the vein and causes it to swell and shut down, blocking blood flow.
-Afterward, your provider removes the needle and applies a compression bandage to the treatment area.
-The bandages keep blood out of the treated vessel and help spread the solution.
+The solution gently irritates the lining of the vein and causes it to sclerose and shut down, rerouting blood flow.
+Afterward, your provider applies a gradient compression stocking.

 Your provider repeats this process several times.
 The number of injections performed depends on the number and size of veins treated.